jhallen/engfmt/README.md

 # engfmt

-Here is a simple library for converting ASCII floating point numbers into "engineering format"- so that the exponent is a multiple of 3.
+Here is a simple library for converting ASCII floating point numbers (perhaps the result from sprintf) into "engineering format"- so that the exponent is a multiple of 3.

 Also included is a function to insert commas between every three digits.